Overcoming the Most Common Problems Obtaining Italian Citizenship

 If the consulate states that you are not eligible for Italian citizenship, it is important to understand the reason for that denial and that there are still steps you can take to appeal or overturn that decision.

 - Speak to experts in the field to identify other paths to Italian citizenship.
+(ITAMCAP is a valuable resource for dual Italian American citizenship assistance.)

 - Move to Italy under a visa and reside in Italy long enough to qualify, and then apply for citizenship under Italian immigration law.